Forex Transaction and Transfer Costs

 - Receiving Bank Fee – this usually comes as an unwelcome surprise and typically amounts to about £10 in the UK and about $15 in Australia.
 Levels vary considerably in other countries.

 This may seem to be a difficult process to understand and get under control but some time and energy expended in learning to manage this process effectively is well worthwhile.
-You will largely find that it is not the banks who are leading edge in this area - in terms of costs and using the internet - but the transfer companies such as OFX.
+You will largely find that it is not the banks who are leading edge in this area - in terms of costs, flexibility or use of the internet - but the transfer companies such as OFX.

 If you are contemplating the transfer of a large sum back to Australia then this area deserves special attention - whilst you cannot control the market forex rate you can make potentially very significant savings on the (partially) "controllable" aspect of the transfer - the margin made by the bank in exchanging the currencies.
 Do not accept the view, often espoused by bank staff in branches, that rates are not negotiable for larger transfers - small percentage differences in exchange rates on large transfers can translate into thousands of dollars in savings.